ramnezer/herodium-auto-security-system/README.md

 A simple explanation for apparmor...

-Apparmor is a security framework that prevents applications from turning evil.For example:If I run Firefox and visit a bad site that tries to install malware that will delete my home folder,Apparmor has limits on Firefox though preventing it from doing anything I don't want
+"Apparmor is a security framework that prevents applications from turning evil.For example:If I run Firefox and visit a bad site that tries to install malware that will delete my home folder,Apparmor has limits on Firefox though preventing it from doing anything I don't want
 (like accessing my music, documents, etc).
-This way even if your application is compromised, no harm can be done.
+This way even if your application is compromised, no harm can be done."

 Note !